pufefe/GA4-Funnel-analysis/README.en.md

 ## Repository structure

 ```
-├── queries/
+├── 1.
+Events (1st Nov to 31st Jan).sql   # raw event selection for the period
-│   ├── funnel.sql       # funnel: view_item → add_to_cart → ... → add_payment_info
+├── 2.
+Funnel users (CVR).sql             # users per funnel step
-│   ├── channels.sql     # channel breakdown: viewers, payers, conversion_pct
+├── 3.
+Conversion.sql                     # step-over-step conversion
-│   └── ...
+├── 4.
+CVR channel.sql                    # channel breakdown
 └── README.md
 ```

-## What `funnel.sql` does
+## What `2.
+Funnel users (CVR).sql` and `3.
+Conversion.sql` do

-Builds the step-by-step GA4 event funnel and calculates step-over-step conversion (using the `LAG` window function to compare each step with the previous one).
+Build the step-by-step GA4 event funnel (based on the selection from `1.
+Events (1st Nov to 31st Jan).sql`) and calculate step-over-step conversion (using the `LAG` window function to compare each step with the previous one).

 - **view_item** — 61,252 users (start of the funnel)
 - **add_to_cart** — 12,545 (conversion from previous step: 20.5%)